Partitioning in Java 8

 Predicate<Student> marksAbove400 = student -> student.getMarks() > 400;

-Map<Boolean, IntSummaryStatistics> salaryStatistics = students.stream()
+Map<Boolean, IntSummaryStatistics> stats = students.stream()

 .collect(Collectors.partitioningBy(